 Does

 This section is dedicated to the tasks that your user accomplishes as they use your product/service.
-This is where the understanding of a customer journey is very helpful because you can map out each step that your user takes and understand each specific task they complete.
+This is where understanding a customer journey is very helpful because you can map out each step your user takes and understand each specific task they complete.

-By mapping their tasks, you will better understand both the actions that the user takes and the specific areas that they might struggle with.
-Not only will you better understand the actions they take, but you’ll also reveal how your product/service impacts their ability to process these actions and where you can improve their workflow.
+By mapping their tasks, you will better understand both the user’s actions and the specific areas they might struggle with.
+Not only will you better understand the actions they take, but you’ll also reveal how your product/service impacts their ability to process these actions and where you can improve their efficient workflow.

 When mapping out the tasks that your user completes, consider these questions as prompts: